Suite | Team, Growth, Professional, Enterprise, or Enterprise Plus |

 characters per field.
 You can select which field appears as the default option in the drop-down list or choose to not display a field value as a default.

-Note: When you configure a default option in a drop-down list, this only applies
+Note: Configuring a default option in a drop-down list only applies

-to new tickets that are created by agents through the Support interface or
+to new tickets that are created by agents through the Agent Workspace or

 created by users wherever the ticket form is displayed.
 If you change an